LeConsulat2/LeConsulat2/README.md

 - 👋 Hi, I’m @LeConsulat2 -- Jonathan -- Welcome to my github page
-- 👀 I’m interested in functional analysis as well as the functional programming!
+- 👀 I’m interested in the role of Application Support Analyst and currently spend a lot of time learning programming languages as I love the tech!
 - 🌱 I’m currently learning intermediate to advanced javascript, Django Framework and ReactJS!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... - 👉 wooine2@gmail.com 👈